domenicweber/learn_command_line_exercises/chapter_14/Readme.md

 >Can you remove everything in the slash temp slash foo directory?

+UPDATED
-In the /tmp directory I would type `rm -rf foo` and it would recursively remove everything and the directory
+In the /tmp directory I would type `rm -rf /foo` and it would recursively remove everything and the directory

 ##TASKS